mathewsrc/generativeai-questions-and-answers-app/docs/vector_store.md

 # Qdrant Vector Store with Lambda and S3

-This project uses Lambda Function and s3 as a trigger to create a vector store in a Qdrant cluster You can find the documents in the `documents/` directory.
+This project utilizes a Lambda Function with S3 as a trigger to generate a vector store within a Qdrant cluster.
+The documents are located in the `documents/` directory.

+## Permissions required

+You can find the permissions required to create the following resources in the `iam_user_policies.md` document in this directory.

+## Docker Image

-The Lambda Function uses a Docker image stored in ECR.
-Below you can find the details of the image used by Lambda:
+The Lambda Function relies on a Docker image stored in ECR.
+Here are the details of the image employed by Lambda:

 ```docker
 FROM public.ecr.aws/lambda/python:3.12